 Sending a Notice Requirement to PennDOT For Damage and Injury Claims

 Section 5522 of the Pennsylvania Consolidated Code requires a person who was allegedly injured by the negligence of a governmental entity or employee to forward a claim to the appropriate governmental office within 6 months or 180 days of the date of injury.
 If the claim is against Pennsylvania itself, it must be forwarded to the Office of the Attorney General.
-Failure to provide proper and timely notice within 6 months as required by law can result in dismissal of a lawsuit against the Commonwealth or an agency like PennDOT, but some exceptions apply.
+Failure to provide proper and timely notice within 6 months as required by law can result in the dismissal of a lawsuit against the Commonwealth or an agency like PennDOT, but some exceptions apply.
 This means if you want to file a claim against PennDOT you need to send notice to the appropriate county agency right away to make sure your case has the strongest chance of being successful.
 The experienced PennDOT lawyers near you at Pearce Law Firm can help with that process from start to finish.
 We know who to contact and the timeline to make sure your claim is processed in a timely and efficient manner, to get you the most compensation possible for your injuries and damages.

 When Do You Have To File A Report With PennDOT If You Have An Accident?